siddharth9805/siddharth9805/README.md

 ## I'm a  Full Stack Data Science Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to work with multiple industries to lean business knowledge and provide solution
+- 👯 I’m looking to work with multiple industries to learn business knowledge and provide solution
 - 🥅 2023 Goals: Learn more about python web frameworks and data science models to develop solution for business problems
 - ⚡ Fun fact: I like to play compititve games and stream online